Sabbir2809/data-structure-and-algorithms-with-javascript/README.md

 # Data Structure & Algorithms with JavaScript

 An algorithm is a set well-defined instructions to solve a particular problem.
 Well defined inputs & outputs.
 Each step should be clear & unambiguous.
-Language independent.
+The same algorithm with the same programming language can be implemented in different ways.

 #### Why Algorithms?